Kurler3/GithubProfile/README.md

 ### Hi there, I'm Miguel

 ## I'm a third-year college student in UESTC and I'm also working full-time as a front-end engineer
-- 🌱 I’m currently learning Next.js and planning to make my portfolio website!
+- 🌱 I’m currently learning Next.js
 - 🥅 2022 Goals: Learn more about the back-end and keep up with the latest web techs
 - ⚡ Fun fact: I love running.
 I ran 2 half-marathons